kimmo1019/scDEC/README.md

 ## Instructions

 This section provides instructions on how to run scDEC with scATAC-seq datasets.
+One can also refer to [Codeocean platform](https://codeocean.com/capsule/0746056) for reproducing results.

 ### Data preparation